 In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments."
 This ASU replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information for credit loss estimates on certain types of financial instruments, including trade receivables.
 In addition, new disclosures are required.
-The ASU, as subsequently amended, is effective for fiscal years beginning after December 15, 2022 for smaller reporting companies, as defined by the SEC.
-As a smaller reporting company, we are currently evaluating the impact of adopting this guidance.
+In November 2019, the FASB issued ASU 2019-10 "Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates." whether an entity is eligible to be a smaller reporting company is based on the entity's most recent determination as of November 15, 2019 in accordance with SEC regulations.
+As a result, ASU 2016-13, as subsequently amended, is effective for the Company for fiscal years beginning after December 15, 2022 based on the Company's smaller reporting company determination as of November 15, 2019.
+We are currently evaluating the impact of adopting this guidance.
 The Company currently believes the main impact of the new standard will relate to the Company's assessment of its allowance for doubtful accounts on trade receivables.